SoftwareAG/c8y-releasenotes/content/release-10-18-0/devices-10-18-0.md

 <tr>
 <td>Device Management</td>
 <td>In device list views, when a device was deleted, any related child devices were deleted as well.
 This functionality has now been enhanced.
-On device deletion, any existing child hierarchy types, that is, not not only devices but devices, additions and assets, will be deleted accordingly.</td>
+On device deletion, any existing child hierarchy types, that is, not only devices but also additions and assets are deleted accordingly.</td>
 <td>DM-2003</td>
 <td>10.17.73.0</td>
 </tr>